JemimaBecker/Part-II-Project_work/Week 3: Differential_expression_(DESeq2).md

 > write.csv(annotated_blue,file="annotated_blue.csv")
 > write.csv(annotated_red,file="annotated_red.csv")

+the same has been done for all genes ie not just the noncoding ones), returning two files: different_blue_all.csv and different_red_all.csv, using the same limits as before.

 #### manhattan plot of differentially expressed genes using results from DESeq2

 see separate file for code on generation of manhattan plot function